No Sweat: Your Guide to Summer in Israel

 Your Summer Guide in Israel

 Ready to enjoy the summer in Israel?
 First get ready to sweat.
 Then, slather on your sunscreen, grab your two massive water bottles, and experience the summer like a local.
+Before going out for the day, partially lower your trisim so the sun doesn’t heat up your home.
 Here’s your guide to enjoying the summer in Israel.

 Become a regular at the beach

 Best way to survive the heat?
-Pack your tote and escape to the beach.
+Pack your tote and escape to the beach – be in the Mediterranean (Check the jelly fish situation) the Kinneret, the Red or Dead seas.
 Go for a dip, ride the waves, or park your plastic chair right on the shore.
-Once you’ve had your fill, take a break by building your muscles at Frishman Beach’s outdoor gym, covering yourself with mud at the Dead Sea, or collecting rocks at the Red Sea.
-Just watch out for those matcot (paddleball) players!
+Most of Israel’s beaches are free – choose a family friendly one, a separate beach (men/women), or a dog friendly beach where you can bring your furry family member.
 When you’re ready to head home, spend a few minutes rinsing off your feet and shaking out your towels.
 But no matter how hard you try to rid yourself of every little grain, you won’t.
 Embrace the sand.
 If you’re lucky enough to be at the beach more than once this summer, it will be your constant companion.

 Cool down with a cold drink